fistlabs/finger/README.md

 var Router = require('finger');
 ```

-`Router` is a matches that optimized and improved for match http requests.
+`Router` is a `Matcher` that optimized and improved to match http requests.

 `Router`'s rules had extended rule string. `Router`'s rules may describe not only url, but also request method and some options.